SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Michigan College of Pharmacy discussed a wide range of topics including self-care, conflict resolution, student and professor responsibilities, hobbies, leadership qualities, defining pharmacy, personal challenges, unique traits beyond the resume, and areas of pharmacy interest.
-These questions reflect a holistic approach to assessing candidates beyond academic qualifications and may indicate a comprehensive interview process.
+Students said most interesting question asked at University of Michigan College of Pharmacy discussed a wide range of topics including self-care, conflict resolution, student and professor responsibilities, hobbies, leadership qualities, defining pharmacy, and personal challenges.
+The interview format may have been an MMI (Multiple Mini Interview), as some responses hinted at nondisclosure agreements regarding specific questions asked during the process.

 What was the most difficult question?

-Students said the most difficult question asked at University of Michigan College of Pharmacy discussed various scenarios such as displaying leadership, handling conflicts, motivating teams, addressing weaknesses in applications, and discussing experiences with implementing new systems or processes.
-Some respondents also found it challenging to recall specific examples when asked about conflicts or explaining grades.
+Students said most difficult question asked at University of Michigan College of Pharmacy discussed various scenarios such as displaying leadership, motivating a team, handling conflicts, addressing weaknesses in their application, discussing the healthcare debate, and recalling specific instances of conflicts or implementing new systems or processes.
+Additionally, some responses indicated challenges in remembering specific examples or explaining C grades received.

 How long was the interview?